hipay/hipay-docs/hipay-enterprise-sdk-js_3/Hosted-Fields/1-Integration-Guide.md

 To securely transmit sensitive information, the HiPay Hosted Fields convert it into a token to be sent to the [HiPay Order API](/doc-api/enterprise/gateway/#!/payments/requestNewOrder) to process your payment.
 With this token, you will never be able to retrieve the card information.

-You can tokenize the information of the card you initialized previously by calling the `createToken()` function.
+You can tokenize the information of the card you initialized previously by calling the `getPaymentData()` function.
 <br>
 The best way to tokenize is to add an event listener on the `submit` event of your form.

-The `card.createToken()` function returns a `Promise`.
-When successful, it returns an object with the token.
-When rejected, it returns the error as string.
+The `card.getPaymentData()` function returns a `Promise`.
+When successful, it returns an object with the token and all the payment data.
+When rejected, it returns the list of errors.

  ```html
 <script>